← Back to home

 What is the difference between Knock and Terragrunt?

-Both compete on the same themes — devtools — within Infra & APIs.
+They serve adjacent needs but don't currently overlap on shipped themes.
 Knock is currently shipping more aggressively (velocity 6.3 vs 0.0), with 1 editorial sparks in the last 30 days against 0.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Is Knock better than Terragrunt?